 Being a vegetarian, I think Rose thought she was a lock to win, but Rose had no idea that my friend Barbecue Bob, that meat-eating gourmand was going to show her how to wolf down a pile of stinging nettles and win the first place prize, a case of beer.
-(Photo is of Rose and Bob extracting honey from honey bee combs back at the end of July.)

-It is covered with tiny little hairs that act as needles that release a toxin when penetrating the skin.
-The toxin is harmless but burns at first and causes a nasty itch afterwards.
+It is covered with tiny little hairs acting as needles that release toxins when penetrating the skin.
+The toxin is harmless but burns at first and causes a nasty itch afterward.

 Why Eat Stinging Nettles

-Not that I'm recommending you eat them raw, but stinging nettle has been used by many cultures as an herbal medicine.
+I'm not recommending you eat them raw, but many cultures have used stinging nettle as an herbal medicine.
 Because they are rich in calcium and iron, nettle is often used to make soups.
-(See www.umm.edu) Supposedly, when you cook the leaves, the stinging hairs are disabled.
+(See Edible Wild Food)

 Some people dry the leaves, crush them and use them for making tea.
 I have also heard young plants with new leaves are more tasty than older plants.
 The leaves I tried after the contest tasted like raw string beans.
 And yes they did sting my hand but not my mouth.